qizhyuan/DSC291Project/README.md

 |    MF    | 0.3762 | 0.5424 |  0.5828 |  0.5985 |
 | MF-Mixed | 0.3378 | 0.5125 |  0.5567 |  0.5733 |
 |   EMCDR  | 0.2781 | 0.4364 |  0.4809 |  0.4999 |

+## Visualization
+For convenience purpose, we stored and provided the detailed results of our experiments in result.json file.
+You may also run the main.py script to reduce the results.
+The visualization relies on the result.json file.